What Is Charcot Foot?

 To prevent further damage, it’s essential to stop walking on the affected foot.
 Your healthcare provider will likely recommend complete non-weight bearing, which can involve the use of:

-- A Cast or Brace: A total contact cast can limit movement and reduce pressure on the foot, promoting healing.
+- A cast or brace: A total contact cast can limit movement and reduce pressure on the foot, promoting healing.

-- Crutches, Walkers, or Wheelchairs: These aids help keep weight off the foot and prevent additional injuries.
+- Crutches, walkers, or wheelchairs: These aids help keep weight off the foot and prevent additional injuries.

 Over several months, the cast may be changed multiple times as swelling decreases.

-Orthotics
+Custom Orthotics

 Custom-made shoe inserts play a critical role in treating this condition.
 They:

-- Redistribute Weight: A brace for Charcot's foot helps distribute body weight evenly across the foot to avoid pressure points.
+- Redistribute weight: A brace for Charcot's foot helps distribute body weight evenly across the foot to avoid pressure points.

-- Support Structure: Charcot foot orthotics provide essential support to the foot’s structure, maintaining proper alignment and reducing strain on weakened bones.
+- Support structure: Charcot foot orthotics provide essential support to the foot’s structure, maintaining proper alignment and reducing strain on weakened bones.

-- Prevent Further Damage: By cushioning and supporting the foot, orthotics help prevent new injuries and the progression of deformities.
+- Prevent further damage: By cushioning and supporting the foot, orthotics help prevent new injuries and the progression of deformities.

 Physical Therapy